krahets/hello-algo/en/docs/chapter_hashing/hash_collision.md

 ### 2. &nbsp; Quadratic probing

 Quadratic probing is similar to linear probing and is one of the common strategies of open addressing.
-When a collision occurs, quadratic probing does not simply skip a fixed number of steps but skips "the square of the number of probes," i.e., $1, 4, 9, \dots$ steps.
+When a collision occurs, quadratic probing does not simply skip a fixed number of steps but skips a number of steps equal to the "square of the number of probes", i.e., $1, 4, 9, \dots$ steps.

 Quadratic probing has the following advantages:

 - Quadratic probing attempts to alleviate the clustering effect of linear probing by skipping the distance of the square of the number of probes.
-- Quadratic probing skips larger distances to find empty positions, helping to distribute data more evenly.
+- Quadratic probing skips larger distances to find empty positions, which helps to distribute data more evenly.

 However, quadratic probing is not perfect:

 - Clustering still exists, i.e., some positions are more likely to be occupied than others.
-- Due to the growth of squares, quadratic probing may not probe the entire hash table, meaning it might not access empty buckets even if they exist in the hash table.
+- Due to the growth of squares, quadratic probing may not probe the entire hash table, meaning that even if there are empty buckets in the hash table, quadratic probing may not be able to access them.

 ### 3. &nbsp; Double hashing

 As the name suggests, the double hashing method uses multiple hash functions $f_1(x)$, $f_2(x)$, $f_3(x)$, $\dots$ for probing.

-- **Inserting elements**: If hash function $f_1(x)$ encounters a conflict, try $f_2(x)$, and so on, until an empty position is found and the element is inserted.
+- **Inserting Elements**: If hash function $f_1(x)$ encounters a conflict, it tries $f_2(x)$, and so on, until an empty position is found and the element is inserted.
-- **Searching for elements**: Search in the same order of hash functions until the target element is found and returned; if an empty position is encountered or all hash functions have been tried, it indicates the element is not in the hash table, then return `None`.
+- **Searching for Elements**: Search in the same order of hash functions until the target element is found and returned; if an empty position is encountered or all hash functions have been tried, it indicates the element is not in the hash table, then return `None`.

-Compared to linear probing, double hashing is less prone to clustering but involves additional computation for multiple hash functions.
+Compared to linear probing, the double hashing method is less prone to clustering, but multiple hash functions introduce additional computational overhead.

 !!! tip

-    Please note that open addressing (linear probing, quadratic probing, and double hashing) hash tables all have the issue of "not being able to directly delete elements."
+    Please note that open addressing (linear probing, quadratic probing, and double hashing) hash tables all have the problem of "can not directly delete elements."

 ## 6.2.3 &nbsp; Choice of programming languages

-Various programming languages have adopted different hash table implementation strategies, here are a few examples:
+Different programming languages adopt different hash table implementation strategies.
+Here are a few examples:

 - Python uses open addressing.
 The `dict` dictionary uses pseudo-random numbers for probing.
 - Java uses separate chaining.
 Since JDK 1.8, when the array length in `HashMap` reaches 64 and the length of a linked list reaches 8, the linked list is converted to a red-black tree to improve search performance.
 - Go uses separate chaining.
-Go stipulates that each bucket can store up to 8 key-value pairs, and if the capacity is exceeded, an overflow bucket is connected; when there are too many overflow buckets, a special equal-size expansion operation is performed to ensure performance.
+Go stipulates that each bucket can store up to 8 key-value pairs, and if the capacity is exceeded, an overflow bucket is linked; when there are too many overflow buckets, a special equal-capacity resizing operation is performed to ensure performance.